Rstrickland1/quiz/questions.md

 </details>

 **Question 32:** Which of the following is an advantage of modulation techniques in optical communication?
-E. Efficient use of bandwidth
+A. Efficient use of bandwidth
-F. Mixing of signals
+B. Mixing of signals
-G. Limited data rates
+C. Limited data rates
-H. High latency
+D. High latency
 <details>
   <summary>Answer</summary>
   A; Efficient use of bandwidth
 </details>

 **Question 33:** What is the difference between a baud rate and a bit rate?
-E. Baud rate depends on the symbol, while a bit rate depends on the number of bits per second.
+A. Baud rate depends on the symbol, while a bit rate depends on the number of bits per second.
-F. Baud rate depends on the number of bits per second, while a bit rate depends on the symbol.
+B. Baud rate depends on the number of bits per second, while a bit rate depends on the symbol.
-G. Baud rate and bit rate are the same concept and can be used interchangeably.
+C. Baud rate and bit rate are the same concept and can be used interchangeably.
-H. Baud rate and bit rate are unrelated to each other in the context of optical transmission.
+D. Baud rate and bit rate are unrelated to each other in the context of optical transmission.
 <details>
   <summary>Answer</summary>
   A; Baud rate depends on the symbol, while a bit rate depends on the number of bits per second.